e-dub/DesOptPy/README.md

 ## License

-DesOptPy is a free and open software released under the ??? license.
+DesOptPy is a free and open software released under the  license GNU General Public License Version 3.
 See file LICENSE.

 ## Acknowledgment